isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Pearlie White</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
-                    Pearlie White® is the only home grown Singapore oral care brand that has oral care manufacturing facilities in our country.
-With a promise to find smarter ways for a healthier smile, Pearlie White® offers quality ingredients on the inside and smart packaging on the outside for truly intelligent and innovative oral care products. <br />
+                    Pearlie White® is the only home grown Singapore oral care brand and the only brand that has oral care manufacturing facilities in our country.<br />
+                    With a promise to find smarter ways for a healthier smile, Pearlie White® offers quality ingredients on the inside and smart packaging on the outside for truly intelligent and innovative oral care products.<br />
                     <a href="https://www.lazada.sg/shop/pearlie-white?tab=promotion&amp;path=promotion-31143-0.htm&amp;spm=a2o42.home.search.1.654346b5ql6GJK&amp;_keyori=ss&amp;from=suggest_sis&amp;sis_suggestion_click=Pearlie%20White%20Flagship%20S">Purchase now</a>
                 </p>
             </div>